Top 5 Meth Myths: Seeing Beyond the Stigma and the Truth About Methamphetamine Addiction

 Although studies have suggested that the hyposalivation caused by methamphetamine use does contribute to tooth decay, it’s not the sole cause of meth mouth, which is the result of a combination of various lifestyle factors.
 For regular methamphetamine users that don’t have dental hygiene problems, this stereotype promotes a false sense of security and can lead them to believe that because they don’t have meth mouth, they must not have a drug problem.

-Myth: It Causes Holes in the Brain
+Meth Myth 3: It Causes Holes in the Brain

 Numerous websites on methamphetamine use claim that methamphetamine causes “holes” in the brain, implying permanent damage to the integrity of the brain’s structure that can never be recovered.
 However, current imaging studies show no evidence of methamphetamine causing any such phenomena in the brain, instead revealing abnormalities in various regions commonly affected by numerous kinds of drug abuse.
 Some of these regions include the prefrontal cortex, which is involved in higher-level reasoning, and the basal ganglia, which is linked to numerous functions including behavior, emotion, and cognition.